 South Dakota Small Estate Affidavit Form

-South Dakota small estate affidavit aids the transfer of personal property of a deceased individual (the “decedent”) to their successors without formal probate proceedings.
-Any beneficiary entitled to the decedent’s property may fill out this affidavit and use it to collect the assets from its current custodians.
-This affidavit may not be used to transfer a house, land, or any other real property.
+South Dakota small estate affidavit is used to transfer a deceased individual’s personal property to the successors without formal probate proceedings.
+A beneficiary entitled to the decedent’s estate may fill out this form and use it to collect the assets from the person or entity in possession of it.
+This affidavit cannot be used for transfers of real estate.

 Step 1 – Requirements

-• At least thirty (30) days have elapsed since the decedent’s death.
+• 30 days have passed since the decedent’s death.

-• No application is pending for the appointment of a personal representative.
+• There is no application pending for the appointment of a personal representative.

-• The decedent did not owe medical debts to the Department of Social Services.
+• The decedent did not have unresolved debts to the Department of Social Services.

-• The claiming successor is entitled to payment or delivery of the property.
+• The affiant is entitled to the decedent’s personal property.

 Step 2 – Complete Affidavit